MileHacker Logo

 • Contact hotels directly regarding specific accessibility features.

-• Inquire with tour companies about accessible tour options.
+• Inquire with travel companies about accessible tour options.

 • Request detailed information before booking.